 Once the initial shock wore off, I got to work.
 I was not going to let it defeat me or Canyon Creative.
 We continued to meet remotely with our business coach, shifting our focus to maintain business and get new business, even in these hard times.
 We worked diligently with our bank, accountant and the Vegas Chamber of Commerce.

-I talked with our staff, being totally transparent about everything, no matter how painful it might get.
+After receiving helpful input, I talked with our staff being completely transparent about everything, no matter how painful it might get.
 I told them updating our website was a priority.
 It would give them hours for payroll and all of us renewed inspiration.
 I also brainstormed ways to foster business relationships and market ourselves with my business partner/wife.

-We came up with a plan and started to generate ideas to improve and market our business.
-We would actively seek out more viable RFPs and write proposals.
-We created a blog plan and implemented it, set up an email marketing campaign, social media plans and we’re working on a Google Ads campaign.
+As a team, we came up with a plan and started to generate ideas to improve and market our business.
+First, we would actively seek out more viable RFPs and write proposals.
+Next, we created a blog plan and implemented it, set up an email marketing campaign, social media plans and we are working on a Google Ads campaign.

 All this is happening while genuinely connecting with clients, working on their projects, invoicing, watching cashflow very carefully, staying in constant touch with our accountant and keeping the whole team engaged.
 We also put new processes in place that help us monitor jobs from afar and regularly stay in touch.
 It seems to be working for everyone.

-Though I’ve been very busy during this time, I walk in our neighborhood a couple times a week, continue to work on my golf game and started oil painting again (I have commissions to work on).
+Though I’ve been very busy during this time of COVID-19, I keep my work-life balance in check.
+I walk in our neighborhood a couple times a week, continue to work on my golf game and started oil painting again (I have commissions to work on).

 Our home has benefitted from my new-found invigoration, too.
 I’ve retiled the master bath floor and fixed the drywall that got destroyed when we had a leak.
 I’m laying new wooden floors in our bedroom and cooking more with my wife.